Christopher McBride

 'Singer Meets Saxophonist' is the brainchild of saxophonist Christopher McBride, in which some of the top vocalists and musicians in New York collaborate for fantastic evenings of music.
 When Christopher arrived to New York in 2013, he wanted to work with more vocalists and create a rapport, as well as learn their repertoire.
 In 2014, the monthly series was started at Therapy Wine Bar in Brooklyn.
 In the 18 months that followed, Christopher got the chance to work with vocalists such as Chris Turner, Emily Braden, Milton Suggs, Melanie Charles, Shenel Johns, Wayne Tucker, Hilary Gardner, Antoinette Montague and other well-known vocalists and instrumentalists who made a point to stop by.
 These musicians helped craft a vibe similar to a jam session, much to the delight of the audience.

-At Minton's Playhouse in Harlem, the Sunday night series features a vocalist hosted by CNOTE (Christopher McBride, Jonathan Edward Thomas and Curtis Nowosad), an organ trio that has fantastic chemistry and played twice a week in the East Village for over a year.
+At Minton's Playhouse in Harlem, the Sunday night series featured a vocalist hosted by CNOTE (Christopher McBride, Jonathan Edward Thomas and Curtis Nowosad), an organ trio that has fantastic chemistry and played twice a week in the East Village for over a year.